 The natural characteristics of wool will give owners of wool carpet a soft, comfortable area to walk, stand, sit and play no matter how the carpet is constructed.
 Cut pile and loop construction provide a soft stable area for years of comfort and enjoyment.Controls Temperature

-Wool is cool to the touch but maintains warmth in during the colder months and prevents heat from coming in through the floor in the warmer months.
+Wool is cool to the touch but maintains warmth during the colder months and prevents heat from coming in through the floor in the warmer months.

 In addition, wool absorbs moisture from the air to reduce humidity and releases it back into the air during times of dryness.

 Wool in its natural form is a fiber that has the ability to absorb moisture from the air without causing it to feel wet.
 For this reason, wool has a very high threshold for ignition.
 If an open flame were to touch wool, the individual fibers would char and the flame extinguish itself instead of spreading.
-For this reason, wool is very widely on transportation vehicles including aircraft, trains and marine vessels.Resists Static
+For this reason, wool is very widely used on transportation vehicles including aircraft, trains and marine vessels.Resists Static

 The moisture within wool fibers allows it to resist both the buildup of static electricity when touched and the transfer of static electricity from one item to another.
 Sensitive individuals will benefit from being able to enjoy their wool carpet without the fear of static buildup.Resists Slipping